kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 For singleton policies, the `validationActions` field will be set on the policy definition.

-Metrics will include validation action so that cluster administrators can monitor the validation failures of a binding before setting `validationActions` to `deny`.
+Metrics will include validation action so that cluster administrators can monitor the validation failures of a binding before setting `validationActions` to `Deny`.

 This enables the following use cases: